3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 # Speedtest

 Simplest possible test is comparison of through put between eth0 and eth1.
-First is connected directly to our company switch and second connects pfSense HVM using PCI passthrough.
+The first is connected directly to our company switch and the second connects pfSense HVM using PCI passthrough.

 I used `speedtest-cli v2.0.2`.